Comparisons

 Go with Lindy if you want to build autonomous agents that run defined processes and you don't mind configuring and maintaining them.
 Pick Arlo if you'd rather message one colleague across iMessage, Slack, Teams, and the phone, with every send and write gated behind an approval and logged.
 The conversational model tends to win over founders, realtors, and sales teams who don't want another dashboard to babysit.
 See AI assistant for founders, for realtors, and for sales, or read up on the AI executive assistant and browse our resources.

 Weighing other options too?
-See our Poke alternatives and Arlo vs Poke comparisons.
+See our roundup of Lindy alternatives, our Poke alternatives overview, and the Arlo vs Poke head-to-head.

 Try Arlo